 Citizens and community groups who wish to plant on Baltimore County property (parks, public schools, libraries, fire stations, etc.) are welcome to contact EPS to inquire about a particular site.
 Contact information is listed below.

 Once the site is approved, citizens and groups should refer to the Policy and Guidelines for Community Tree Planting Projects (PDF) for details on developing successful tree planting plans.
 The Policy and Guidelines explain each step of the planting plan development, implementation, and maintenance process.
 Planting plans are subject to review by EPS, which will evaluate the proposal for proper tree spacing, arrangement, and species selection.
 Approved plans must guarantee ongoing site monitoring and maintenance for at least three years.

 Planting plans (aerial maps) submitted for approval must be accompanied by a Planting Narrative Form (PDF).
 The Narrative Form provides important contact information, as well as details that enable EPS to properly evaluate the planting plan.

 Projects must be inspected and maintained on an ongoing basis for three years after planting.
-An Annual Maintenance Report Form (PDF) must be submitted to Baltimore County EPS each year, summarizing issues and maintenance tasks completed at the project site.
+An Annual Maintenance Report Form (PDF) must be submitted to EPS each year, summarizing issues and maintenance tasks completed at the project site.

 For more information about the program, please use the contact information below.